INFPs take personal relationships very seriously and don’t fall in love very quickly.

 INFP and INFJ Relationship

-Romantic and emotionally expressive INFJs are a great match for INFPs.
+Romantic and emotionally expressive INFJs are an excellent match for INFPs.
 They have a lot in common:

 - their value orientation,